gilesorr/robotface-utils/README.md

 `openssl` still didn't support TLS v1.3.
-As an attempt to support people on older Macs, the `robotface_utils` library used by both scripts attempts to detect other versions of those two programs - notably the Homebrew versions which are better and more up-to-date.
+As an attempt to support people on older Macs, the `robotface_utils` library used by both scripts attempts to detect other versions of those two programs - notably the Homebrew versions which are (possibly) better and (have been) more up-to-date.
 If the detection seems to be causing problems or you're sure you have a modern version of the OS (I know everything's fine with both Monterey and Ventura on Intel or Mac silicon), use `-s` to use the system versions of `curl` and `openssl` without bothering to search for other versions.

 ## Naming